Get the book here: Joy at Work by Marie Kondo

 2. The spring cleaners

 These are the people who purge their inbox occasionally.
-They have periods of not being able to find things because it is so cluttered and other times where there is nothing to read.
+They have periods of not being able to find things because it is so cluttered and other times when there is nothing to read.
 It is the worst of both worlds – they live in clutter but then also miss important information too.

 3. The accumulators